Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 11.19.30 UTC
+- WIB: Jumat, 1 Agustus 2025 12.39.47 UTC
-- WITA: Jumat, 1 Agustus 2025 12.19.30 UTC
+- WITA: Jumat, 1 Agustus 2025 13.39.47 UTC
-- WIT: Jumat, 1 Agustus 2025 13.19.30 UTC
+- WIT: Jumat, 1 Agustus 2025 14.39.47 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: funny
+Kategori: technology